compomics/spectrum_similarity/README.md

 ### Differential pipeline

-The  probabilistic scoring function was applied on the differential pipeline in order to compare two experimental data sets in a differential analysis.
+The  probabilistic scoring function was succesfully applied on the differential pipeline in order to compare two experimental data sets in a differential analysis.

-A stand-alone program can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/scoring_pipeline/0.1/scoring_pipeline-0.1.zip).
-Input files and parameters can be set on MS2Similatiry.properties file.

-The GUI version of this stand-alone program can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/scoring_pipeline/1.0/scoring_pipeline-1.0.zip).
+A stand-alone program and the GUI version of this stand-alone program can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/scoring_pipeline/1.0/scoring_pipeline-1.0.zip).

 ### A pairwise spectrum view GUI